-That’s why we are working across Guatemala to improve infrastructure with a line of high-quality, low-cost products designed and tested to meet the needs of rural families.
+That’s why we are working across Guatemala to improve infrastructure with a line of high-quality, cost-effective products designed and tested to meet the needs of rural families.
 The ONIL cook stove is a safe alternative to open fires, removing smoke from the home and reducing firewood usage by 70%.
 The ONIL water filter achieves 100% removal of parasites and 99.99% removal of pathogenic bacteria.

-HELPS’ Community Development program participants are dramatically reducing their incidence of respiratory illness and other health problems and cutting the time Guatemalan families spend collecting firewood.
+HELPS’ Community Development program participants are dramatically reducing their incidence of respiratory illness and other health problems and cutting the time they spend collecting firewood.
 That means more time in school and earning income, especially for women and girls.

 ONIL stoves have been installed by volunteers in homes across Guatemala.

 dollars is the average annual savings on firewood generated by the ONIL stove.

 ONIL water filters are in use in schools and homes across Guatemala.